Mintbase/gitbook-docs/dev/introduction.md

 ---
-description: High level overview
+description: Mintbase allows you to create commercial transactions on the blockchain without the need to deploy or maintaining any complicated infrastructure.
 ---

 # 🧠 Introduction

-Anything we've built on Mintbase, (minter, market, auction, airdrop, redeemer) you can build yourself, and we are pushing to make this easier every day.
+## NEAR

-1. We are using the [NEAR Protocol](https://near.org/)
+Currently we are using the [NEAR Protocol](https://near.org/) blockchain for it's speed and scalability.

 2. Use [MintbaseJS](https://www.npmjs.com/package/mintbase) for any transactions (writing data to chain)&#x20;
 3. Use our [GraphQL indexer](read-data/mintbase-graph.md) to get realtime chain data (who owns what)
 4. There is a full [testnet](https://testnet.mintbase.io/) environment for testing ui, indexer, and transactions